drphamwit/cheffer/ProgressUpdates.md

 ### What did your team do last week?

 ### What will you do this week?
+* Revise design document based on the comments
+* Add Machine Learning piece to system architect and flow
+* cleanup the repo

 ### Any blocking issues/challenges need to be addressed?